okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/concepts/auto-id-assignment.md

 2. Missing `id`

     For SVG elements without an `id` attribute, Synoptic Panel automatically assigns one and the `data-okviz-auto-id` attribute is also added to the element.
-The assigned `ìd` follows a specific convention based on the shape of the element, such as `rect`, `path`, `circle`, etc., combined with a sequential number (e.g., `rect1`, `circle2`).
+The assigned `id` follows a specific convention based on the shape of the element, such as `rect`, `path`, `circle`, etc., combined with a sequential number (e.g., `rect1`, `circle2`).
 This ensures every area is uniquely identifiable within the map.
 Elements without and `id` will be considered as decorations and will not be interactive in the visual, unless [manually bound to a data point](./../concepts/data-binding.md#manual-binding).

 Below is an example of an SVG source code and the auto-assignment process applied to it: